VoliJS/Type-R/docs/chapters/validation.md

 # Type Safety and Validation

-Type-R records and collections are _dynamically type safe_.
+Type-R models and collections are _dynamically type safe_.
 It's guaranteed that Type-R data structures will always conform to the declared shape.
 Records and collections convert values to the declared types on assignment, and reject an update (logging an error in a console) if it cannot be done.

-In addition to that, Type-R supports validation API allowing developer to attach custom validation rules to attributes, records, and collections.
+In addition to that, Type-R supports validation API allowing developer to attach custom validation rules to attributes, models, and collections.
 Type-R validation mechanics based on following principles:

 - Validation happens transparently on the first access to the validation error.
 There's no special API to trigger the validation.
-- Validation is performed recursively on the aggregation tree formed by nested records and collections.
+- Validation is performed recursively on the aggregation tree formed by nested models and collections.
 If an element at the bottom of the tree is not valid, the whole object tree is not valid.
 - Validation results are cached across the aggregation tree, thus consequent validation error reads are cheap.
 Only changed parts of aggregation tree will be revalidated when necessary.

 ## Attribute-level checks

-### `attrDef` : type( Type ).check( predicate, errorMsg? )
+### `metatype` type( Type ).check( predicate, errorMsg? )

 Attribute-level validator.